Drew Brees is staring down his last best shot

 NEW ORLEANS -- Drew Brees has built a titanic NFL career for himself with big hands and a bigger heart.
-He's 6-feet tall in elevator shoes, and the fact that he could end his career with more passing yards and a higher completion percentage than Tom Brady and Peyton Manning -- the signature giants of his era -- is no less stunning than the fact that 5-foot-6 Jose Altuve could win the American League MVP award.
+He's 6 feet tall in elevator shoes, and the fact that he could end his career with more passing yards and a higher completion percentage than Tom Brady and Peyton Manning -- the signature giants of his era -- is no less stunning than the fact that 5-foot-6 Jose Altuve could win Major League Baseball's American League MVP award.

-Brees will turn 39 in January, and it sure looks like he'll be able to sling it around the Superdome for another year or three.
+The New Orleans Saints quarterback will turn 39 in January, and it sure looks like he'll be able to sling it around the Superdome for another year or three.
 But a friend of his from New Orleans just lost his job a month before his 37th birthday.
 Eli Manning was benched for Geno Smith, and John Mara, the New York Giants owner who lorded over that unholy mess, reminded everyone of a cold NFL truth when asked whether he'd certify Ben McAdoo's employment as coach for the balance of the season.
 "There are no guarantees in life," Mara said.

 There are no guarantees for an overmatched coach (McAdoo), a two-time Super Bowl MVP (Eli Manning) or a one-time Super Bowl MVP (Brees).
-Sean Payton still has some fans in the Giants organization from his days as their offensive coordinator, and after nearly a dozen years in the same place, it isn't crazy to think the Giants would surrender a draft pick (not this year's) in case the Saints coach wants a change of scenery.
+Saints head coach Sean Payton still has some fans in the Giants organization from his days as their offensive coordinator, and after nearly a dozen years in the same place, it isn't crazy to think the Giants would surrender a draft pick (not this year's) in case the Saints coach wants a change of scenery.

 Even working off the assumption that Payton stays in place, Brees might never again have running backs Mark Ingram and Alvin Kamara as simultaneously healthy and dynamic as they are now.
 He might never again have his defense doing what it's been doing.
 He might never again have a Saints team capable of winning 9 of 10 games as it barrels toward a postseason tournament it appears good enough to win.